Welcome to 31 Days of Selfcare

 My beginning and ending.

 Sharing stories help so here’s a piece of mine.
 My self-care catalyst was years ago when working as an assistant for a department manager.
 She bullied me daily.
 I tried reaching out for support.
 Either I was told it was my fault or to not let it bother me.
 The abuse persisted and I knew it was killing me.
 My boss began confining me to my office.
 Then one evening at the end a long day, I pushed my desk draw in and said to myself “I’m a good person doing great work.
 I deserve better and I’m going to find it.”
-It wasn’t easy leaving a secure income and place to go everyday.
-I’ll always be grateful that I accepted the universe’s push and that my spouse supported my decision.
+It wasn’t easy leaving a secure income and place to go every day.
+I’ll always be grateful that I accepted the universe’s push and the support of my family.

 However, I opened the door slowly to this change.
 A long, abusive work relationship had left me greatly wounded.
 What I most wanted was to be invisible, but I also knew I needed support.
 So I took some classes at the local university and kept my ear to the ground to discover my mission.
 I kept my eyes open to discover others who were experiencing this same pull.
 Those many years ago, I didn’t recognize the process I was experiencing as self-care, but it definitely was.